ugran/assignment/README.md

 For feed refresh method one has to pass already retrieved book collection to the method and as new books can't be upvoted yet, refresh doesn't include logic for upvotes.

-In the feedWithGenres the feed implements a method to check for user taste - which calculates the taste of a user according to his/her upvotes.
+In the feedWithGenres.rb the feed implements a method to check for user taste - which calculates the taste of a user according to his/her upvotes.

 After calculating the priorities for a user for each genre, the sorting is done with book ratings for the specific user, which is calculated according to the priorities of the user.